• Written by

 Applying for Survivors Benefits

-You can apply for survivors benefits in person at a local Social Security office near you or call to apply at 1-800-772-1213.
-If you’re deaf or hard of hearing, dial 1-800-325-0778 instead.
+You can apply for survivor benefits in person at a local Social Security office near you or call to apply at 1-800-772-1213.
+If you are deaf or hard of hearing, dial 1-800-325-0778 instead.
 The Social Security Administration recommends reporting the death as soon as possible.

-Unfortunately, there is no way to apply for survivors benefits online.
-You’ll need to mail all necessary documents needed to apply.
+Unfortunately, there is no way to apply for survivor benefits online.
+Instead, you will need to mail all necessary documents needed to apply.

 The documents required vary, depending on your relationship to the deceased.
-If you’re the surviving spouse, refer to the checklist below to ensure you have all required documents.
+If you are the surviving spouse, refer to the checklist below to ensure you have all required documents.

 Documents Needed for Applying for Survivors Benefits as a Widow(er)